by Miko Johnston

 ###

 Miko Johnston, a founding member of The Writers in Residence, is the author of three novels in the A Petal In The Wind saga, as well as a contributor to anthologies including LAst Exit to Murder.
-She is currently pages from competing her fourth novel in the series.
-Miko lives on Whidbey Island in Washington (the big one) with her rocket scientist husband, who graciously helped her revise this post.
+She has recently completed the fourth novel in the series.
+Miko lives on Whidbey Island in Washington (the big one) with her rocket scientist husband.
 Contact her at mikojohnstonauthor@gmail.com

 After ordering restaurant take-out, my husband drove there to pick up dinner.
 It would take him almost an hour, leaving me time to explore a newly bloomed section of our garden, planted with rhododendrons.
 If you’re not familiar with the plant, they’re like azaleas on steroids, with flower clusters, some as big as your face, nestled against dark green leaves.
 Some grow as tall as trees; others have been pruned knee- or chest-high, their blossoms a riot of pinks, fuchsias, purples and reds.